 Retiring as an “Elder Orphan”

 Most people fear growing old alone.
+The future is uncertain and certain expenses, like healthcare costs, are expected to rise.
 For nearly a quarter of American elders who are preparing to age without a spouse or children, this is a reality.
 After years of caring for her parents and realizing that she won’t have someone to lean on to when she is their age, Carol Marak founded the Elder Orphan Facebook group.
 With it, she is determined to change the gloomy perception people have of retiring alone.
 How?
 Find out in Elizabeth O’Brien’s interview with her for Time.

 Cut Your Risk of Developing Chronic Diseases in Half